 Varathane requires at least four coats, and you also need to sand between coats.
 That’s a double whammy!
 It makes up for this with its superior drying time, but this is still a problem.

-The Bona Traffic HD doesn’t need sanding between coats, but you first have to mix the two different components together and then go through the hassle of fine straining it.
+The Bona Floor-Cleaner doesn’t need sanding between coats, but you must mix the two components and then go through the hassle of fine-straining it.

 Bona Mega does not require sanding between coats, although you can if warranted.
 It also comes in just one tub, making it the easiest to apply.